FCD Full Form-Fully Convertible Debentures

 How FCDs Work

 The life cycle of an FCD begins with issuance.
-Companies issue FCDs to raise capital for various purposes such as business expansion, working capital needs, or restructuring existing debt.
+Companies issue FCDs to raise capital for purposes such as business expansion, working capital needs, or restructuring existing debt.
 During the tenure of the bond, investors receive regular interest payments.
 At the end of this period, the debentures automatically convert into equity shares based on a predetermined conversion ratio.
 Once this happens, the bondholders become shareholders and gain all rights associated with equity ownership, including participation in dividends and capital appreciation.

 Benefits of FCDs